k-amin07/nextjs/notes.md

   - If we run yarn build, we would be able to see that all SSR pages are now SSG pages
   - If we open a user page now, there will be no loading since all of the data is already available.
 - If a page does not exist, we can return a default 404 page as demonstrated in [`./app/users/[userId]`](./ch04-ssg-ssr-isr/app/users/[userId]/not-found.tsx).
 We would also have to change `getUser` function in lib to return undefined if user is not found.
 Now if we go to `localhost:3000/users/1000`, we would see a 404 not found page.
+- Link from `next/link` allows us to navigate between pages.
+We can add `prefetch=false` argument to it to avoid prefetching data.
+  - This can help if we are mutating data on an element which opens a new page and we want the data to be consistent.
+  - Allows us to keep things in sync between page routes.
+  - With router.refresh(), this problem should no longer appear so we may not need to use `prefetch=false`.
 - If we want something, for example a navbar, to appear on all of our pages, we can add it to `layout.tsx` in the app folder.
 - When using tailwind, globals.css has some effects applied to the body, we may want to remove them.
 - To create a client side component, add `'use client` in the file.
 An example of this is the `error` component in about section of the [first chapter](./ch01-02-install-pages-layouts/app/about/error.tsx)